-Slapping the label of ‘legal’ on any old document does not constitute legally valid material.
+Slapping the label of ‘legal’ on any old document does not make it a legally valid material in 2025.
 For a document to be considered legal, such as a contract, it must meet particular criteria.
-As detailed below, Australian law requires a set standard to consider a signed document legal.
+As detailed below, both traditional principles and modern digital practices in Australia demand that a signed document meets a set standard to be enforceable.

 What Is A Contract?